UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 ```
 #BSUB -n 2
 ```
 We will apply for 2 GPUs for our job.
 Elgato has 128 NVIDIA K20X GPUs, and it has 64 cores, which means each core has 2 GPUs.
-And these 2 GPUs in a core has shared memory.
+And these 2 GPUs in a core have shared memory.
 So communication between the 2 GPUs in the same core does not require Message Passing Interface (MPI).

 ```
 #BSUB -R "span[ptile=16]"